mirjaved/mirjaved/README.md

 I really enjoy working on frameworks such as Laravel for developing web applications and Livewire for building dynamic interfaces, as well as working in WordPress.
 A fast learner, self-motivated and a team player, a tech enthusiast and always want to learn new things

 Languages I am competent with
-PHP / JavaScript / HTML / CSS
+PHP / JavaScript / HTML / CSSCancel changes

 Frameworks I am competent with
 Laravel / Livewire